Scottish Champion Ronnie McKenzie performing a flying sit spin

 Heather Belbin in broken leg spin position in 1951

-During the late fifties and early sixties, Soviet skaters Tatiana Nemtsova and Tamara (Bratus) Moskvina left their mark on the sport by performing variations of the camel spin where the leg or boot was held by their hand... precursors to the spin later popularized by Denise Biellmann as the Biellmann spin.
+At the 1952 Swiss Championships, Swiss skater Susi Wirz performed a variation of the camel spin where her boot was grasped by her her hand.
+This style of spin was later performed by Soviet skaters Tatiana Nemtsova and Tamara (Bratus) Moskvina.
+These efforts were precursors to the spin later popularized by Denise Biellmann as the Biellmann spin.
 Like the camel spin, the Biellmann spin's origin story is a fine example of why it is just plain irresponsible when studying history to definitively claim that anyone was 'the first' to do just about anything.

 Jeannette Altwegg, Ája Vrzáňová and Joan Lister spinning up a storm in 1948